TaleQ/tweets-cards/README.md

 # Website "Tweets Cards"

 The website with interactive tweets cards with layout fixed in pixels and semantic HTML.

 Created using React.js.

-:white_check_mark: Developed as test technical task for GoIT School.
+:white_check_mark: Developed as a test technical task for GoIT School.

 ## Used Libraries